Your guide to examining your dirty knickers (yes, it’s totally normal)

 It’s happened to all of us.
 You’re out in public and you feel like you’re peeing or your period is coming.
 You go to the toilet and find that you haven’t actually peed (thank god) and your period hasn’t come either (another yay.)
 Instead, you see some white or yellow marks on your underwear but you’re not sure what it is.

 No-one told you about this in sex ed and your friends don’t talk about it either, so what exactly is it?
 Well, those white or yellow stains are vaginal discharge.
-Every female experiences this regularly and it’s completely normal, but people don’t like to talk about it.
+Every person with a vulva and vagina experiences this regularly and it’s completely normal, but people don’t like to talk about it.
 So here’s a guide to everything you need to know about vaginal discharge.

 What is vaginal discharge?